Atmosera-CoPilot-Dev/copilot-examples/iac/iac-readme.md

 Werkzeug==2.0.2
 ```

 ## Hello World not working but Docker run is successful

 If the default IP/port does not work, just try to visit `http://localhost:5001/`

+# References

+There are not a whole lot of references I could find for DevOps, IaC, and Copilot.
+The training data sets may be small and many time dependencies are out of date.
+However, if you need a basic structure for a framework and you give the correct prompts, Copilot can help you learn the general boilerplate placeholders to help you get started.

+* GitHub Copilot for DevOps: DevOps and Docker Live Show (Ep 131) -  https://www.youtube.com/watch?v=yKnBgJeD2fA